cBournhonesque/lightyear/NOTES.md

+Great question.
+Photon Fusion’s “projectile data buffer” (a small, networked ring/circular buffer) is a state‑based way to replicate shots.
+It’s favored over “one network event/RPC per shot” because it rides on Fusion’s normal snapshot/state replication instead of creating a separate stream of messages.

+1) Why a ring buffer beats “send an event every time the gun fires”

+It’s state‑based, not message‑based.
+With a ring buffer the authoritative object (usually the weapon owner) exposes two pieces of state:

+a monotonic counter (e.g., fireCount = “number of shots ever fired”), and

+a fixed‑size array of ProjectileData slots used as a circular log.

+On each shot the authority overwrites buffer[fireCount % capacity] with the new ProjectileData and increments fireCount.
+Clients render anything whose sequence they haven’t shown yet.
+Fusion’s official sample calls this out explicitly: a fixed array acting as a circular buffer, with clients catching up using their local head (“visibleFireCount”).
+Photon Engine

+Much less fragile under loss/out‑of‑order.
+If a packet is dropped, the next snapshot still carries the latest fireCount and the changed slots.
+Clients simply “catch up” to that count.
+You don’t need per‑event reliability/ack logic or to replay missed shots; the next state snapshot fixes everything.
+This maps to Fusion’s snapshot replication model where clients constantly replace predicted state with the authoritative state for the snapshot’s tick.
+Photon Engine

+Delta/compression friendly.
+Fusion only transmits changes to networked properties/collections.
+Updating a couple of array entries and the counter will send just those deltas, not the whole buffer every tick.
+(Photon: “Fusion always sends only the delta between peers.”)
+The engine’s state‑transfer path includes delta compression by design. forum.photonengine.com
+Photon Engine

+Aggregates bursts cheaply.
+If a weapon fires several times between two snapshots, the buffer accumulates those shots and they arrive together via normal state replication.
+With per‑shot RPC/events you pay header + reliability costs per event.

+Interest management is simpler.
+Because the buffer lives on the controlling object (player/weapon), standard interest culling applies—clients only receive that object’s state if they should see it.
+The samples highlight this advantage.
+Photon Engine

+Good default for most projectile types.
+Photon’s Projectiles Essentials and Projectiles Advanced samples recommend and center around this buffer approach for hitscan and many kinematic projectiles (visuals are local Unity objects; you replicate only the sparse data needed to reconstruct the path).
+Photon Engine
++2
+Photon Engine
++2

+Caveat: A ring buffer tied to the owner object can’t outlive that object.
+For “very long‑living/important” projectiles you might use a dedicated networked object or different manager pattern.
+The docs call this out.
+Photon Engine

+2) Minimal Rust sketch (data structure + client usage)

+Below is a compact, engine‑agnostic sketch of the idea.
+Think of head_seq like Fusion’s fireCount, and next_seq like a client’s visibleFireCount.
+The buffer index is always seq % CAPACITY.
+(In Fusion C#, the sample does exactly this.
+Photon Engine
+)

+#[derive(Copy, Clone, Default, Debug)]
+struct Vec3 { x: f32, y: f32, z: f32 }

+#[derive(Copy, Clone, Default, Debug)]
+struct ProjectileData {
+    fire_tick: u32,            // or use a separate monotonic shot counter
+    origin: Vec3,              // muzzle position at fire time
+    dir: Vec3,                 // normalized direction (or velocity)
+    hit_pos: Option<Vec3>,     // hitscan: where it hit (if known)
+    finish_tick: Option<u32>,  // when it hit/expired (kinematic)
+}

+struct RingBuffer<T: Copy + Default, const N: usize> {
+    buf: [T; N],
+    head_seq: u64, // total items ever written (monotonic)
+}

+impl<T: Copy + Default, const N: usize> RingBuffer<T, N> {
+    fn new() -> Self { Self { buf: [T::default(); N], head_seq: 0 } }
+    fn capacity(&self) -> usize { N }
+    fn idx(&self, seq: u64) -> usize { (seq % N as u64) as usize }

+    /// Authority-side write: append one shot, return new head sequence fn push(&mut self, item: T) -> u64 {
+        let seq = self.head_seq;
+        let idx = self.idx(seq);
+        self.buf[idx] = item;
+        self.head_seq = seq + 1;
+        self.head_seq
+    }

+    /// Iterate items in [start_seq, head_seq)
+    fn iter_from<'a>(&'a self, start_seq: u64) -> impl Iterator<Item=(u64, &'a T)> {
+        let end = self.head_seq;
+        (start_seq..end).map(move |seq| (seq, &self.buf[self.idx(seq)]))
+    }
+}

+// --- Authority (server/state-authority) usage ---
+fn fire_weapon<const N: usize>(
+    ring: &mut RingBuffer<ProjectileData, N>,
+    origin: Vec3, dir: Vec3, tick: u32
+) -> u64 {
+    let data = ProjectileData { fire_tick: tick, origin, dir, hit_pos: None, finish_tick: None };
+    ring.push(data) // Fusion would replicate the changed slot + head_seq
+}

+// --- Client usage: keep a cursor ("last seen sequence") and catch up --- struct ClientCursor { next_seq: u64 } // next sequence the client expects to render impl ClientCursor {
+    fn new() -> Self { Self { next_seq: 0 } }

+    fn catch_up<const N: usize>(&mut self, ring: &RingBuffer<ProjectileData, N>) {
+        // If we fell behind by more than N, some entries were overwritten—skip to oldest available. if ring.head_seq.saturating_sub(self.next_seq) > N as u64 {
+            self.next_seq = ring.head_seq - N as u64;
+        }
+        for (_seq, proj) in ring.iter_from(self.next_seq) {
+            // spawn/update local visual using `proj`
+        }
+        self.next_seq = ring.head_seq; // mark all processed
+    }
+}

+Do clients track “last seen sequence” or “last seen index”?
+Track a sequence number (monotonic count), not just the index.
+The index wraps (seq % capacity), so keeping only an index becomes ambiguous after wrap‑around.
+Fusion’s sample mirrors this: fireCount (authoritative sequence) and visibleFireCount (client cursor) with index computed as % capacity.
+Photon Engine

+Practical tips

+Keep ProjectileData sparse.
+Store the minimal fire data (origin, direction/velocity, seed/tick, maybe a hit point) and reconstruct visuals locally.
+Photon recommends sparse projectile data for bandwidth.
+Photon Engine

+Pick capacity from fire‑rate & network jitter.
+Capacity ≈ (max shots/sec) × (worst‑case “catch‑up” seconds) × safety factor.

+Late joiners / rewind.
+Because the buffer is part of replicated state, late joiners receive the most recent N entries and can reconstruct recent shots.
+Photon’s helpers also show ring‑buffer patterns aimed at late joiners or loss‑less syncing of small items.
+Photon Engine

+If you want, I can adapt this sketch to your exact projectile fields (hitscan vs. kinematic) and show how to write/read two times per shot for kinematic projectiles (spawn + finish), which is also how the Fusion samples do it.

+- Server spawns C
+- Client gets C' and spawns P' (predicted context) and spawns A'
+- Add ActionOfWrapper(C') on A' and replicates to server
+- server spawns A with ActionOf(C)

+Redirect input:
+- ActionOfWrapper should contain metadata that tells us if predicted or not.
+- ActionOfWrapper gets replicated to other clients
+  - ActionOfWrapper gets mapped to C''
+  - thanks to the metadata, the other client will attach the actions on the predicted entity for these other clients (input replication is only useful for prediction anyway)
+  - the client C'' maintains the mapping between their Action A'' entity and the servers' A'

+Projectile Ring buffer:
+- when you press Fire, you add in the buffer a projectile metadata.
+- there is a separate non-networked component that tracks the index in the buffer.
+If it's behind, it pops from the buffer so spawn projectiles.

 # Current bugs:

 - with input-delay, we receive remote inputs at a different tick than when the client sent them!